frvnzz/CCL4/ThirdPartyAssets.md

 1. Add the Assets listed above to your Unity Account
 2. Open the Project
 3. Go to **Window > Package Manager** and click **My Assets**
 4. Download and import each asset into the project.
-Ensure the assets are imported into the prepared folder (`Assets/ThirdPartyAssets`) to maintain organization.
+Ensure the assets are imported into the prepared folder (`Assets/AssetStore`) to maintain organization.
-   - **Note:** This folder structure is also important for ensuring the assets are properly excluded from version control. (see `UnityProject/.gitignore`)
+   - **Note:** This folder structure is also important to properly exclude the assets from version control. (see `UnityProject/.gitignore`)
 5. With some of the assets, it may be necessary to use the **Render Pipeline Converter** to convert the assets to the project's render pipeline (e.g., URP or HDRP).
 To access the converter, go to **Window > Rendering > Render Pipeline Converter**.